Civil rights group: Airline forced girl, 12, to remove hijab

 Abdelrahman requested a private area so she could remove her headscarf in private and in the exclusive presence of female Air Canada agents, but the council says airline employees refused.

-Air Canada did not respond to an email seeking comment Friday.
+Air Canada did not respond to an email from The Associated Press seeking comment Friday.

+In its letter, CAIR-SFBA says that an Air Canada customer service manager emailed the Abdelrahman family Aug.
+19 to say the airline had updated its boarding policies so agents need not remove religious head coverings in order to conduct identity screenings.

+The response, however, did not address the emotional distress inflicted on Abdelrahman or violations of anti-discrimination laws, the organization said.